 Ensuring the optimal pH in the pool is a vital part of maintaining your swimming pool.
-Generally, swimming pools are treated with harsh chemicals to maintain pleasant odor and appearance.
-Those chemicals might kill the bacteria and do other things to maintain a healthy look and feel of your swimming pool but that in not what happens in reality. pH is what determines the acidity level and most pools suffer from imbalanced pH levels.
-To keep your pool at stable pH level, you need to ensure the total alkalinity (TA) of the pool to be in the optimal range.
+Generally, swimming pools are treated with harsh chemicals to maintain a pleasant odor and appearance.
+Those chemicals might kill the bacteria and do other things to maintain a healthy look and feel of your swimming pool but that is not what happens in reality. pH is what determines the acidity level and most pools suffer from imbalanced pH levels.
+To keep your pool at a stable pH level, you need to ensure the total alkalinity (TA) of the pool to be in the optimal range.
 In other words, the level of the sum total of bicarbonate-alkaline in the pool needs to be in the range of 80 to 120 parts per million.

 An ideal pH should be in the range of 7.2 to 7.8.
 If the pH goes beyond this range, it is an indication of more alkalinity.
 This can only be balanced by using some acid.
 The most common pool acid is Muriatic Acid.
 Also known as hydrochloric acid, adding muriatic acid to the pool helps to bring pH level down.

 What Is Muriatic Acid Used For In Pools